Medical Billing and Coding Jobs in West Virginia

 - Website: www.davishealthsystem.org

 Davis Memorial opened in 1903.
-Today, it currently houses 90 beds and employs more than 40 physicians.
 Its services include acute care, cancer treatment, cardiology, emergency care, physical therapy and rehab, pain management, and women’s health.
 Employee benefits at Davis Memorial include tuition reimbursement, medical, dental and vision insurance, disability coverage, and medical discounts.

 Top Cities in West Virginia for Medical Billing and Coding Careers